SpocWiki/_public/schema.org/predicate/Relations/has/has_interaction_type.md

 - [ #has/_interaction_type :: Action ] or
 - [ has_interaction_type :: Action ]

 The Action representing the type of interaction.
-For up votes, +1s, etc. use &lt;a class="localLink" href="/LikeAction"&gt;LikeAction&lt;/a&gt;.
-For down votes use &lt;a class="localLink" href="/DislikeAction"&gt;DislikeAction&lt;/a&gt;.
+For up votes, +1s, etc. use [[LikeAction]].
+For down votes use [[DislikeAction]].
 Otherwise, use the most specific Action.

 Relation describes that:
 [ #has_/domain  :: InteractionCounter ]